Eryadu/Java_feb_2025/src/studyMaterial/API/RESTAPI.md

    scalable, and widely adopted for building web services.

 ## API basically a two set of systems
-## Def : REST API Specially its built on HTML method like (GET, POST, PUT, DELETE, etc.) and it is based on client-server
+## Def : REST API is a widely used architectural style for designing web services, Specially its built on HTML method like
-   communication model, where clients interact with resources(data or services) on a server using standard HTTP methods Example of API.
+   (GET, POST, PUT, DELETE, etc.) and it is based on client-server communication model, where clients interact with resources(data or services) on a server using standard HTTP methods Example of API.
 Google Map api, payment system , weather map, Yahoo api sky-scanner , online e-commerce app ,zomato, uber, skip-the-dishes.